Ebazhanov/linkedin-skill-assessments-quizzes/google-cloud-platform/gcp-quiz.md

 #### Q3.
 GCP Organizations are not available in your GCP project.
 What type of account are you using?
 - [ ] Temporary
-- [x] Free Tier- free trail doesnt have the organization
+- [x] Free Tier
 - [ ] Local
 - [ ] Organizational

+Note: Free trial doesn't have the organizations.

 #### Q4.
 What feature do you need to enable to support load balancing and autoscaling managed instance groups for Compute Engine?
 - [ ] metadata